 “See?
 You’re just not scary, Roman, but I— oof.”

 Someone slammed into Dinara, knocking her to the ground.
 For a moment, they were an indistinguishable tangle of limbs, then the other girl rolled away, cursing and apologizing.
-She pushed wild blonde hair away from her face and sat up, immediately falling back with a strangled cry when she saw Dinara’s mask.
+She pushed wild blonde hair away from her face and sat up, immediately falling back with a surprised yelp when she saw Dinara’s mask.

 “It’s only a costume,” Roman said quickly, pulling his own mask up.
 He held out a hand for both Dinara and the girl.
 Dinara took it gratefully, but the girl refused, pushing herself to her feet.

-She had a tail, long ears, bold dirin swirling across her face.
-The girl was orinian.
+She had a tail, long ears, and bold birthmarks swirling across her face.
+She was orinian.

 A whistle blew in the distance, and the girl cast a fearful glance back in its direction.
 Roman followed her gaze with narrowed eyes.
-Just as she tried to take off running again, he caught her by the arm and she jerked to a stop.
-“Why the rush?” he asked.
+Just as she tried to take off running again, he caught her by the arm.
+She jerked to a stop.

 “Roman,” Dinara scolded, “Let her go.
 I’m fine.”